 *Although the expiration date on the outside of the kit may be different than the expiration date on the syringe or bottle, it is the outer date (on the back of the red box) you should always refer to.
 The kit (as a whole) expires when the earliest expiration date of any of the items contained in the kit occurs.

 The Lilly Glucagon™ mobile app puts the information you need right in your hands.
 Ask those close to you to download the app as well so they are better prepared to help if you should ever experience severe low blood sugar.

 The FREE Glucagon App lets you:

 Be sure to designate several people who can help in case of an emergency.
-In the event of severe low blood sugar (hypoglycemia), you will not be able to inject yourself with Glucagon.
-It may help you feel more at ease to know that several people such as friends, the school nurse, your coach, and co-workers know where your kits are located and how to use them in case you experience severe low blood sugar.
+In the event of severe low blood sugar (hypoglycemia), you may not be able to inject yourself with Glucagon.
+It may help you and your child feel more at ease to know that several people such as friends, the school nurse, your coach, and co-workers know where your Glucagon emergency kits are located and how to use them in case you experience severe low blood sugar.
 Consider asking others to download the Glucagon App and view this website.

 SWIPE TO VIEW >

 Flip off the seal from the vial of Glucagon powder.

 Remove the needle cover from the syringe.
 DO NOT REMOVE THE PLASTIC CLIP FROM THE SYRINGE, as this may allow the push rod to come out of the syringe.